 Three of these (UCL, King’s and LSE) are ranked in the top 20 worldwide for Law (QS World University Rankings 2022) and in the UK's top ten (The Complete University Guide 2022).

 Simon Askey is Dean of Undergraduate Laws.
 Simon is responsible for the strategic direction of undergraduate programmes in law and the academic co-ordination of the assessment process and matters relating to student progression and performance.
 He began teaching law in 2001, with a primary focus on legal methods and legal skills, and he is co-author (with Ian McLeod) of Studying Law, which is in its fourth edition.

 Patricia McKellar is Associate Dean of Undergraduate Laws.
 Patricia drives the learning, teaching and assessment strategy for e-learning technologies and interactive learning, supporting college-based academic staff to create distance learning resources and to implement technology enhanced learning in their modules.
 She oversees the extensive student support initiatives employed by the programme and promotes and develops student engagement.
-She travels regularly for the programme, presents at national and international conferences and has published articles on legal education.
+She presents at national and international conferences and has published articles on legal education.
 She was in legal practice for a number of years and, prior to her appointment at University of London, was a Senior Lecturer in Legal Practice at the Glasgow Graduate School of Law at the University of Strathclyde, where she developed a number of innovative e-learning initiatives.

 Without the cost of moving to London, studying for your University of London degree anywhere in the world represents excellent value for money.
 However, there are additional sources of support depending on where you live and how you choose to study.